towolf/towolf.github.com/docs/PsychBasic/Screen.markdown

 # Stopping programs:

-Command\-zero brings the Matlab Command window forward. \(Type a zero "0" while holding the apple\-cloverleaf "command" key down.\)
+Command-zero brings the Matlab Command window forward. \(Type a zero "0" while holding the apple-cloverleaf "command" key down.\)

-Ctrl\-C halts any program.  \(Type a "c" while holding down the "Ctrl" key\).
-Sometimes, Ctrl\-C fails to halt progams executing in a Matlab process run with the "\-nojvm" option.
-To halt a runaway Psychtoolbox script in Psychtoolbox you might resort to the Windows Task Manager to kill the Matlab process.  \(Use Ctrl\-Alt\-Delete to open a window from which you can start the Task Manager.\)
+Ctrl-C halts any program.  \(Type a "c" while holding down the "Ctrl" key\).
+Sometimes, Ctrl-C fails to halt progams executing in a Matlab process run with the "-nojvm" option.
+To halt a runaway Psychtoolbox script in Psychtoolbox you might resort to the Windows Task Manager to kill the Matlab process.  \(Use Ctrl-Alt-Delete to open a window from which you can start the Task Manager.\)

 # Windows:

-Ctrl\-Alt\-Delete allows you to launch the Windows task manager, which reduces the Psychtoolbox onscreen windows when it opens. \(Simultaneosly press the "Ctrl", "Alt", and "Delete" keys.\)  There are also simpler ways of reducing the Psychtoolbox window which are specific to particular versions of Windows.
+Ctrl-Alt-Delete allows you to launch the Windows task manager, which reduces the Psychtoolbox onscreen windows when it opens. \(Simultaneosly press the "Ctrl", "Alt", and "Delete" keys.\)  There are also simpler ways of reducing the Psychtoolbox window which are specific to particular versions of Windows.
-Windows 2000:   Alt\-Tab will bring another application to the foreground,
+Windows 2000:   Alt-Tab will bring another application to the foreground,
             minimizing the Matlab Psychtoolbox window.

-OS\-X:
+# OS-X:
-Apple\-Command\-Escape executes "Force Quit" on Matlab, closing Matlab and all of its windows.
+Apple-Command-Escape executes "Force Quit" on Matlab, closing Matlab and all of its windows.

 Linux:
-Ctrl\-Alt\-Escape, followed by a mouse click kills the onscreen windows and your Matlab session.
+Ctrl-Alt-Escape, followed by a mouse click kills the onscreen windows and your Matlab session.